 Agreed by the UK Forest School community in 2011, these six principles are:

-Forest School is a long-term process of regular sessions, rather than one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session.
+- Forest School is a long-term process of regular sessions, rather than one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session.

-Forest School takes place in a woodland or natural environment to support the development of a lifelong relationship between the learner and the natural world.
+- Forest School takes place in a woodland or natural environment to support the development of a lifelong relationship between the learner and the natural world.

-Forest School uses a range of learner-centred processes to create a community for being, development and learning.
+- Forest School uses a range of learner-centred processes to create a community for being, development and learning.

-Forest School aims to promote the holistic development of all involved, fostering resilient, confident, independent and creative learners.
+- Forest School aims to promote the holistic development of all involved, fostering resilient, confident, independent and creative learners.

-Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.
+- Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.

-Forest School is run by qualified Forest School practitioners, who continuously maintain and develop their professional practice.
+- Forest School is run by qualified Forest School practitioners, who continuously maintain and develop their professional practice.

-Whatever the weather, our children use one of our three, well equipped, on-site forest school areas to work on their skills, confidence and self-worth.
-Whenever possible we walk to local forested areas to improve our outdoor experience, where the children use the skills they have learned to grow in both their individual ability and within friendship groups.
+Whatever the weather, our children can use one of our well equipped on-site forest school areas to work on their skills, confidence and self-worth.
+Whenever possible we walk to local forested areas to improve our outdoor experience, where the children use the skills they have learned in their sessions to grow in both their individual ability and within friendship groups.